weblineindia/Vue-QRCode-Generator/README.md

 # Vue QRCode Generator

 A Vue.js component for QR code generation.
-Designed to create QRCode image for any text supplied to the library.
+Designed to create QR Code image for any text supplied to the library.
 Free for everyone, even use it for commercial purposes and on unlimited applications.

 ## Table of contents